By Nigel Tozer

-Data centres and the ICT (Information and Communications Technology) industry have now become a huge consumer of global resources.
-Just think of all of the connected devices around you, and then consider their usefulness when you have no connection to a data centre – their value drops dramatically.
+Data centers and the ICT (Information and Communications Technology) industry have now become a huge consumer of global resources.
+Just think of all of the connected devices around you, and then consider their usefulness when you have no connection to a data center – their value drops dramatically.
 Why not ask your voice assistant how many computers are needed to make it work, or about its carbon footprint?
-Whatever the answer, it’s just a miniscule piece of the wider picture.
+Whatever the answer, it’s just a minuscule piece of the wider picture.

 Businesses everywhere are now driven by big data, IoT, machine learning and AI, virtual reality, streaming, data collected from your mobile phone – the list goes on.
 More data is now created by machines than us, yet our lives are at least in part lived on silicon and fibre, in a noisy and cold town-sized computer room somewhere, many miles away.

 What is the actual impact of all of this?
 A quick search around the Internet (which consumed about 10g of CO2, which is a little more of a half a cup of boiling water1) paints a stark picture of just how big a problem it is: